-Prior to the coronavirus pandemic, the percentage of gamers with problematic use tendencies was a sliver of the 65% of adults who play casually.
+Prior to the coronavirus pandemic, the percentage of gamers with problematic use tendencies was a sliver of what it is now.
 However, we can expect the quarantine to feed this sliver, as research shows that social isolation and dangerous gaming habits exacerbate each other over time.

 But what can we do about it when we have to stay home?